reviews

 the easiest rating is a "no notes"!

-(read: 2022) example of that would be "THE DARKNESS OUTSIDE US", because there were various small things i thought were really silly, amongst also Ambrose giving me horrible 2nd hand embarassment. i don't think it was literary genius either, but i enjoyed it and i even reread it, which i never do!
+(read: 2022) example of that would be "THE DARKNESS OUTSIDE US", because there were various small things i thought were really silly, amongst Ambrose also giving me horrible 2nd hand embarassment. i don't think it was literary genius either, but i enjoyed it and i even reread it, which i never do!

 4